 MorphoSys AG has announced that the US Patent and Trademark Office (USPTO) has granted a patent covering the Company's cancer compound MOR202.

-The new patent has a scheduled expiry date in 2025, not including any potential patent office or regulatory extensions.
+The new patent (US 8,088,896) covers MorphoSys's HuCAL antibody against CD38 as well as pharmaceutical compositions comprising the same, and has a scheduled expiry date in 2028, not including any potential regulatory extensions.

 MOR202 is a fully human HuCAL antibody directed against CD38, a therapeutic target for the treatment of multiple myeloma and certain forms of leukemia.

-The fully human HuCAL-antibody is currently being tested in a phase 1/2a trial in patients with relapsed/refractory multiple myeloma.
+The HuCAL-derived, fully human antibody is currently being tested in a phase 1/2a trial in patients with relapsed/refractory myeloma.